Jeanne Claire van Ryzin

 Jeanne Claire van Ryzin is an award-winning arts and culture journalist who has covered visual art, performance, theater, dance, music, public art, architecture and just about any combination thereof.

-For 17 years, Jeanne Claire was the staff arts critic and reporter for the Austin American-Statesman.
-At the end of 2016, the newspaper eliminated her job.
+For 18 years, Jeanne Claire was the staff arts critic and reporter for the Austin American-Statesman.

 Her fiction received a PEN Syndicated Fiction Award and a fellowship from the Ragdale Foundation.
 Jeanne Claire holds a B.A. in English from Barnard College, Columbia University, and an M.A. in creative writing from the University of Texas at Austin.

-Currently she teaches a course in arts journalism at UT’s College of Fine Arts.
+For two years, she taught an arts journalism course at UT’s College of Fine Arts.

 Marla Akin, secretary